-&lt;sup>4 Examples include deciding whether to overtake a vehicle or change lanes, signalling intended manoeuvres, deciding when to initiate the manoeuvre, choosing the proper speed, and executing the manoeuvre.
+3 Examples include deciding whether to overtake a vehicle or change lanes, signalling intended manoeuvres, deciding when to initiate the manoeuvre, choosing the proper speed, and executing the manoeuvre.

-&lt;sup>5 Operational functions involve executing micro-changes in steering, braking, and accelerating to maintain lane position or proper vehicle separation and immediate responsive actions to avoid crashes in critical driving situations.
+4 Operational functions involve executing micro-changes in steering, braking, and accelerating to maintain lane position or proper vehicle separation and immediate responsive actions to avoid crashes in critical driving situations.

-- 3.13.
-"Priority vehicle" means a vehicle subject to exemptions, authorizations, and/or right-of-way under traffic laws while performing a specified function. - 3.14.
-"Real time" means the actual time during which a process or event occurs. - 3.15.
-"Road-safety agent" means a human being engaged in directing traffic, enforcing traffic laws, maintaining/constructing roadways, and/or responding to traffic incidents. - 3.16.
-"Traffic scenario" means a description of one or more real-world driving situations that may occur during a given trip. - 3.16.1. ["Nominal scenario" means a traffic scenario representing usual and/or expected objects, object behaviours and/or road conditions.] - 3.16.2. ["Critical scenario" means a traffic scenario representing unusual and/or unexpected objects, object behaviours, and/or road conditions.] - 3.16.3.
-"Failure scenario" means a traffic scenario representing a system failure that compromises the capability of the ADS to perform the entire DDT. - 3.17. ["Transition of control (TOC)" means a procedure by which the ADS involves the user in performance of the DDT.] - 3.18. "(ADS) User" means a human being using an ADS where dynamic control of the vehicle is entirely maintained on a sustained basis by the ADS performance of the DDT. - 3.19.
+- 3.16.3.
+"Failure scenario" means a traffic scenario representing a system failure that compromises the capability of the ADS to perform the entire DDT. - 3.17. ["Transition of control (TOC)" means a procedure by which the ADS hands over dynamic control of the vehicle to the fallback user such that the fallback user is given the role of driver upon completion.] - 3.18. "(ADS) User" means a human being using an ADS where dynamic control of the vehicle is entirely maintained on a sustained basis by the ADS performance of the DDT. - 3.19.
 "Useful life (of an ADS vehicle)" means the duration during which an ADS vehicle is in an operational state under which it may be driven on public roads regardless of the operational state of the ADS. - 4.
 ADS Documentation